CodinGame/Contribute-Help/pages/community/coc.md

 - No abusive or harassing behavior.
 ```

-Any player not respecting this code of conduct will be banned from our chats and may see their account deleted.
+Any player not respecting this Code of Conduct will be banned from our chats and may see their account deleted.